Personal insolvency options

-You must process your application through a Personal Insolvency Practitioner (PIP).
+You must apply through a Personal Insolvency Practitioner (PIP).
 This is a professional who is approved and registered by the Insolvency Service of Ireland to operate DSAs and Personal Insolvency Arrangements – see How to apply below.

-A Personal Insolvency Arrangement (PIA) provides for the agreed settlement of secured debt up to a limit of €3 million (although this cap may be increased with the consent of all secured creditors) and an unlimited amount of unsecured debt.
-A PIA will run over a period of 6 years, with a possible agreed extension to 7 years.
+A Personal Insolvency Arrangement (PIA) provides for the agreed settlement of secured debt up to a limit of €3 million (although this limit may be increased with the agreement of all secured creditors) and an unlimited amount of unsecured debt.
+A PIA will run over a period of up to 6 years, with a possible agreed extension to 7 years.